 Tools for Video for Sales

 Hosting virtual sales meetings through Zoom is the new normal for remote sellers.
 But as a sales leader, how do you make sure your virtual sales teams look and sound professional?
-What are the best tools for remote teams working from home?
+What are the best tools for remote teams working in a virtual selling environment?

 Check out this video where Viveka von Rosen, CVO at Vengreso and LinkedIn expert, shares some great tips and shows us the gear (mics, greenscreens, cameras, etc) that she uses to stay productive and professional.

 What about tools for asynchronous video?
 Here are some of my favorites.

 - Video sales engagement platforms.
 With these tools, sellers can create and send engaging videos to prospects and clients.
 They can add filters, create landing pages and receive reports on video views and engagement.
 The most popular platforms are OneMob, Hippo Video, BombBomb, Videolicious, CoVideo, and Vidyard.

 - FlyMSG.
 Although not a video tool per se, FlyMSG allows sellers to quickly embed videos (and other media) from their saved templates.
 Unlike other text expanders that only support text, this Chrome extension will add rich media content to any sales message with just a few keystrokes.